Service Needs for a Commercial Trash Compactor

 1. Loud / Strange Noises

-This is one of the most common problems that result in your commercial trash compactor needed service.
+This is one of the most common problems that result in your commercial trash compactor needing service.
 You probably already know that commercial trash compactors are already loud machinery, to begin with.
 However, if the noises coming from your machine become strange or even louder than normal, then there could be a bigger problem with the compactor that requires attention.
-The causes behind this situation could be several, that is why it is recommended to get your machine checked out by a service professional.
+The causes behind this situation could be several, which is why it is recommended to get your machine checked out by a service professional.

 2. The Ram Won't Move